garth-c/python_forecasting/README.md

 <img width="241" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/cf610024-fff7-4a1a-b546-4e225aa12c33">

-Next, produce a line plot to see the landscape of the data set:
+Next, produce a line plot to see the landscape of the data set.
+This plot gives a high level view of the overall direction and any themes that are obvious in the source data.
+This is a key step and it will inform other aspects of the coding.

 ![line_plot](https://github.com/garth-c/python_forecasting/assets/138831938/eb4d5701-5dca-4138-8ba0-a121a58db475)

 ------------------------------------------------------------------------------------------------------------------------

 # prepare the source data for processing

 Next the source data in the Pandas data frame need to be prepared for consumption by the model.
 This includes splitting the source data into training and testing sets in time series order as well as scaling the source data to normalize the inputs.
 The test set will consist of the last 24 months of data in this series and the train set will consist of all of the prior data in the series.
+With time series data, preserving the ordering of the data is vitally important to getting valid forecast values.
+In a non time series model, the assignment of data between training and testing would be random since order would not matter for those models.

 ```
 ###~~~